 Review received from BG of Bath on 05/07/2018

-After your first real Bulgarian breakfast with all the famous delicacies we go off to the saddled horses and together with the riding guides you will meet your horse for the week.
-After the first introduction we ride out in the beautiful surroundings and after about 10 km we will have a picnic near one of the rivers.
-After lunch and a rest we ride back in different paces.
-Todays rides are about 4-5 hours.
-Before dinner we recommend a walk to the main square, have a beer in one of the local pubs or a coffee in a local style café and just enjoy the relaxed atmosphere.
+In the morning we start in the stables and we get acquainted with the horses.
+After the first introduction we ride out in the beautiful areas around Apriltsi.
+We ride about 10 km and we will have a lunch near one of the rivers.
+After lunch and a rest we ride back to Riding base Balkan in different paces.
+Before dinner you have a chance to explore the small village and visit a coffee shop, a small gallery with local art.
 We overnight in Apriltsi.

 The trail starts in the morning and we ride in north-east direction through remote villages with traditional architecture from the Bulgarian Revival.
-At a creek we’ll eat our lunch and after about 6 hours in the saddles and riding along the Balkan ridge over beautiful meadows and through the old woods.
-We reach the small village Tabashko right under the foothill of the mysterious mountain Mara Gidik.
+We ride through thick beech forests with good stretches for trotting and cantering and after about 6 hours in the saddles and riding along the Balkan ridge over beautiful meadows we reach the small village Troentsi right under the foothill of the mysterious mountain Mara Gidik.
 We stay in an old style and comfortable guest house.
-The panoramic view from the village to the great national park is astonishing.
-Overnight at "Pri Rado".
+The panorama view from the village to the great national park is astonishing.

-From Tabashko we start trotting through wood, farm land and creeks.
-We pass through the picturesque mountain villages Stokite and Kupen.
-Lunch at Emilovo – a peaceful settlement with an amazing view to the Balkan ridge.
-In the afternoon we ride in trot and gallop through an area with many red and roe deer, chamois, and brown bear.
+From Troentsi we start trotting through wood, farm land and creeks.
+We pass through or near the picturesque mountain villages Stokite, Kupen and Emiliovo – a peaceful settlement with an amazing view to the Balkan ridge.
+In the afternoon we ride in trot and gallop to through an area with many red and roe deer, chamois, and brown bear.
 The days ride is about 6-7 hours before we reach the mountain chalet “Partizanska Pesen” (1000m).

 After breakfast we ride in the northern direction and the circle ride is closed.
 We ride down the mountains, leave the national park and right down to the villages.
 The ride of the day is about 5 hours.
 We will overnight in the same house as the first 2 nights.